Professor of Operations and Technology Management

 · S. Ross, E. Peköz.
 A Second Course in Probability, ProbabilityBookstore.com, Boston: May 1, 2007.
 Read an interview about it here, a review from the MAA (Mathematical Association of America) here, a review from Choice Magazine here, and a review from Amazon here.

 · E. Peköz, A. Röllin and N. Ross.
 Joint degree distributions of preferential attachment random graphs.
 Under review.

 · E. Peköz, A. Röllin and N. Ross.
 Generalized gamma approximations with rates for urns, walk and trees.
-Under review.
+Accepted to appear, Annals of Probability.

 · E. Peköz, A. Röllin and N. Ross.
 Degree asymptotics with rates for preferential attachment random graphs.
 Annals of Applied Probability, Vol. 23, No. 3 (2013), pp. 1188 – 1218.